department-of-veterans-affairs/va.gov-vfs-teams/Request-Reviews/request-ato-reviews.md

   * *"Internal contractors" refers to DSVA's primary vendor contractor (e.g., AdHoc) and its subcontractors.*

-  * *"External contractors" refers to any other contractor team working on the Veteran Tools Platform.*
+  * *"External contractors" refers to any other contractor team working on the Veteran-facing Services Platform.*

 <hr>